 Transfer: Transfers to both UC/CSU

-An introduction to the structure and organization of populations, communities, and ecosystems.
-Emphasis will be on demography, population growth, life history traits, extinction, species interactions, ecosystem dynamics, and evolution, as well as selected current environmental issues.
-Students will participate in field laboratories, use simple statistics to analyze data, and compose scientific papers.
+Prerequisite: MATH 90 or above.
+This rigorous course is an introduction to the structure and organization of populations, communities, and ecosystems.
+Emphasis will be on population genetics and evolution, demography, population growth, life history traits, extinction, species interactions and behaviors, ecosystem dynamics, and evolutionary ecology, as well as selected current environmental issues.
+Mathematical modeling, a difficult yet important aspect of population and community ecology, will also be addressed.
+Students will participate in field laboratories, use statistics to analyze data, and compose scientific papers.
 This course is designed for biological science majors but is open to all students.
+CSU,UC

 Prerequisite(s): MATH 90, Minimum grade C